Sarr’s 14 points, 14 rebounds lead Wake Forest by Charleston - WHIZ News

 ANAHEIM, Calif.
-(AP) — Olivier Sarr scored 14 points and grabbed 14 rebounds, while Torry Johnson added 13 points as Wake Forest held off College of Charleston 65-56 on Thursday in a first-round game of the Wooden Legacy.
+(AP) — With an offense stuck in neutral, Wake Forest used its size advantage and turned up the defensive pressure late to pull out a 65-56 victory Thursday over Charleston in a first-round game of the Wooden Legacy.

+The Demon Deacons got 14 points and 14 rebounds from 7-foot reserve center Olivier Sarr and another 10 points and 10 rebounds from 6-8 forward Isaiah Mucius to win for the fourth time in their past six games.

-Isaiah Mucius and Brandon Childress added 10 points each as the Demon Deacons (4-2) won for the fourth time in their past five games.
-It was Wake Forest’s first victory in California since winning the 2008 version of the tournament, then known as the 76 Classic.
+Torry Johnson had 13 points and Brandon Childress added 10, with six assists, as Wake Forest (4-2) earned its first victory in California since winning the 2008 version of the tournament, then known as the 76 Classic.

+“We had to guys in Olivier and Isaiah that had a double-double and that’s big for us, cleaning up the glass,” Wake Forest coach Danny Manning said.
+“That’s something that we work on.
+Making sure we had contested shots and rebounding the basketball was the focus down the stretch.”

 Zep Jasper scored 13 points and Grant Riller added 11 as Charleston (3-3) lost for the third time in its past four games.

+Sarr was the exception field-goal-percentage wise.
+He was 4 of 6 from the field, and also went 9 of 9 from the field when scoring a career-best 21 points on Nov.
+13 against UNC Asheville.

+“Coming off the bench is bringing energy to the team and doing a lot of talking on defense,” Sarr said.
+“It was just being a presence in the paint.”

-Wake Forest pushed a two-point lead at halftime to 10 points at 43-34 with 14:25 remaining, and the Demon Deacons held on from there, despite shooting just 36% from the field.
+Wake Forest pushed a two-point lead at halftime to 10 points at 43-34 with 14:25 remaining, and the Demon Deacons held on from there, despite shooting just 38.5% from the field in the second half.

 Charleston cut its deficit to 56-53 on a 3-pointer by Jasper with 3:29 remaining, before Sarr scored four points in a 7-0 run for Wake Forest to push the lead back to 10 at 63-53 with 1:16 remaining.